hashicorp/design-system/website/docs/content/writing-style/index.md

 ### Consistent terminology

-When labeling buttons, use the format [Verb + Noun] wherever possible.
-For example:  Add cluster, etc. “Add” and “Create” are frequently used.
-The general guidelines for their use are as follows:
+Use a verb followed by a noun when labeling actions.

+#### Common actions

+When possible, add an icon to action labels.
+Typically, the icon should represent the action (verb), but sometimes, it can represent the object (noun).

+##### Create and Delete

-- **Create/Delete**: Used when a new entity is produced or destroyed in the system.
-Example create/delete a project (the project didn’t exist before/will no longer exist).
+Use when a new entity is produced or destroyed in the system, e.g., "Create a project" or "Delete a project", where the project didn't exist before or will no longer exist.
-- **Add/Remove**: Used when a new relationship or dependency between existing objects is produced or destroyed.
-Example: Add/Remove a user to/from a project (both the user and the project already existed and will continue to exist, but the relationship itself is established or dissolved).

 !!!
 Do